GliderGeek/nk-tracking/README.md

-## Triodiscus page
+## E-NK tracking page
-this in the source for triodiscus.overlandvliegen.nl
+This in the source for nk-tracking.overlandvliegen.nl